SeaGL/organization/meetings/2025/20250908-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- AJ: exciting we are sending out acceptances, scary that it is september
-- Salt: excited, also scared, also going weekly
-- Dina: excited to finally be launching talks, less stress that this is going out soon
-- Alfredo: even if september, think people are doing great job, more confident every year, more or less on schedule
-- Robin: everything does seem to be better this year, schedule has changed to working on mornings or evenings, still plan to join seagl, would still like to do teagl

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)